 The “best” dashboard is the one that yields actionable insights AND gets adopted by your end users.
 But what are the best practices to ensure your dashboards meet these criteria?

 After years of meeting with customers and using their requirements to build dashboards, we have learned some valuable insights.
-In this blog we will share 10 best practices so you, too, can build dashboards that are beautiful, impactful, insightful and – best of all – used in your organization.
+In this blog we share 10 best practices so you too can build dashboards that are beautiful, impactful, insightful and – best of all – used in your organization.

 - Use the chart type that works best for your specific goals.
 Don’t just duplicate your Excel worksheet in Tableau.
-Visualizations should be visual, not just a bunch of numbers on a screen.
-Whenever possible use the following guidelines:
+Vizzes should be visual, not just a bunch of numbers on a screen.
+Whenever possible use:

 - Bar charts to compare numbers

 - Stacked bars for categorical comparisons

 - Line charts to depict trends over time